By Carl Strohmeyer

-Remember, goldfish are dirty animals and can grow up to 12”or more.
+Remember, goldfish produce a higher bio load than many other fish and can grow up to 12”or more.
 With this in mind, house them in an appropriate aquarium for good health and long life.
 Even if you start out with a ten gallon aquarium, I recommend moving up to a 45-60 gallon aquarium as soon as possible.

 *"AQUARIUM CLEANING; Reasons and methods for water changes"